 - Lost Wages for temporary and permanent types

 - Money for permanent impairments

 - Transportation or Reimbursement for travel to and from doctor appointments

 - Death benefits for dependent family members

-- Attorney Fees paid by insurance company when benefits wrongly denied
+- Attorney Fees paid by the insurance company when benefits are wrongly denied

 Interested in learning more about how our firm can assist you with this intimidating process?
 Contact our offices today to request a free case evaluation with our friendly team.